 This is St. Piran's cross and is said to mark the place where he landed.

 St. Piran is the tin-miners patron saint.
 He arrived in Penhale Sands, north of Perranporth, after being thrown off an Irish cliff with a millstone around his neck.
 As the saint hit the water, the storm that had been raging abated and the sea grew calm, the millstone floated and the 200-year-old saint landed in Cornwall.
 He lived for another hundred years, becoming patron saint to tin miners and of three parish churches, before falling into a well whilst drunk.
+One night he discovered how to smelt tin when he built a bigger than usual fire in his cave and a large hearthstone cracked under the heat giving forth shining white tin metal. |

 The Cornish flag of St. Piran is a white cross on a black background which is said to represent this event although others say it signifies the triumph of good over evil.